vbwx/finddup/README.md

 ## Description

-This utility compares the contents of files to check if any of them match.
+finddup is a command-line utility which compares the contents of files to check if any of them match.
 What is considered a match depends on the chosen method; three methods are available:

 - *Heuristic comparison* (very fast)